Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Step 8: File Audited Statements with ROC

 The company presents audited financial statements at the AGM for shareholder approval.
-Within 30 days of the AGM, Form AOC-4 (financial statements) and Form MGT-7 (annual return) are filed with the ROC on the MCA portal.
+Within 30 days of the AGM, Form AOC-4 (financial statements) is filed with the ROC on the MCA portal, followed by Form MGT-7 (annual return) within 60 days of the AGM.
 This step completes the ROC annual filing of audited accounts cycle.

 Filing Form ADT-1 more than 15 days after the AGM attracts additional fees and regulatory scrutiny.
 File immediately after the AGM to avoid penalties.
 Based on our experience, 20% of first-time audit engagements face ADT-1 delays that are entirely avoidable with proper scheduling.